traveling really DOES change your perspectives

 And we kind of think we know them, because we learned a lot from the observations made and sent to us.
 The reality shows, the dramas, thinking this is actually close to a reflection of society.

 But at the same time those people felt so unfamiliar to me.
 Characters In movies and series like Friends, Sex and the City, or how I met your mother, and all those high school movie characters, feel quite fictional in Belgium (at least to me).
-I had never met people like that, they were truly works of fiction for me, live action cartoon characters.
+I had never met people like that, they were truly works of fiction for me, tropes, live action cartoon characters.

 And it’s like I was suddenly sent to that planet as an observant.
-And I suddenly realize that the ‘fiction’ was actually based on real people. i’ve met people very similar to those tv-characters.
+And I suddenly realized that the ‘fiction’ was actually based on real people. i’ve met people very similar to those tv-characters.
 And it made me realize that the reality was not too far off from this entire chunk of culture fed to us from a distance.

 But at the same time, of course it was not entirely the same.
-The culture fed to us was just the mold of an actual organic and fluid thing.
+The culture fed to us was just the mould of an actual organic and fluid thing.
 An interpretation of culture.
 A predefined stereotype that I have incorporated, and through which I interpret everything myself.

 And therefore some Americans I’ve met get quite upset when I tell them they’re very comparable to the culture I’ve been fed as a kid.